Jiroft culture: Helmand culture

 The Helmand culture of western Afghanistan was a Bronze Age culture of the 3rd millennium BC.
 Some scholars link it with Shahr-i Sokhta, Mundigak, and Bampur.

 The term "Helmand civilization" was proposed by M. Tosi.
 This civilization flourished between 2500 and 1900 BC, and may have coincided with the great flourishing of the Indus Valley Civilization.
 This was also the final phase of Periods III and IV of Shahr-i Sokhta, and the last part of Mundigak Period IV.

 Thus, the Jiroft culture is closely related to the Helmand culture.
 The Jiroft culture flourished in eastern Iran, and the Helmand culture in western Afghanistan at the same time.
 In fact, they may represent the same cultural area.
 The Mehrgarh culture, on the other hand, is far earlier.

 Writing system

 An inscription, discovered in a palace, was carved on a brick whose lower left corner only has remained, explained Yusef Majidzadeh, head of the Jiroft excavation team.
 "The two remaining lines are enough to recognize the Elamite script," he added.
 "The only ancient inscriptions known to experts before the Jiroft discovery were cuneiform and hieroglyph," said Majidzadeh, adding that "The new-found inscription is formed by geometric shapes and no linguist around the world has been able to decipher it yet."

-Some Iranian archeologists believe the discovered inscription is the most ancient script found so far, predating these others, and that the Elamite written language originated in Jiroft, where the writing system developed first and was then spread across the country.
+Some archeologists believe the discovered inscription is the most ancient script found so far, predating these others, and that the Elamite Cuneiform and Sumero-Akkadian Cuneiform written language originated in Jiroft, where the writing system developed first in its original form and was then spread across the old world.